Spontaneous emission in Casimir-Rabi oscillations through a weak optomechanical coupling: INTRODUCTION

 Quantum field theory predicts that the quantum vacuum is not empty, but teeming with virtual particles~\cite{PhysRev.82.664,Moore1970,HAWKING1974,PhysRevLett.62.1742,Schwinger1993,Wilson2011,RevModPhys.84.1,Lhteenmki2013}.
 By applying certain external perturbations, these vacuum fluctuations can be converted into real particles.
 Examples include the Schwinger effect~\cite{PhysRev.82.664}, Hawking radiation~\cite{HAWKING1974}, Unruh effect~\cite{PhysRevD.14.870}, and dynamical Casimir effect (DCE)~\cite{Barton1993,Wilson2011,RevModPhys.84.1,Lhteenmki2013,1976Fulling}.
 As one of the most representative examples, the DCE describes the generation of photons due to rapid changes in the geometry (in particular the positions of some boundaries) or material properties of electrically neutral macroscopic or mesoscopic objects.
 Although DCE was predicted in 1976~\cite{Moore1970}, radiation induced by vibrating mirrors has no yet been observed.
 One of the main difficulties is that the speed of vibration of mirrors can hardly approach the speed of light~\cite{Dodonov2010,RevModPhys.84.1}.

 In order to circumvent these difficulties, a number of alternative proposals have been put forth.
-These theoretical proposals have suggested that the mechanical motion can be replaced with an effective one~\cite{PhysRevLett.93.193601,SEGEV2007202,PhysRevLett.110.243601,Chen2024,PhysRevA.110.043711}, which may be provided by, for example, modulating the light-matter coupling strength in cavity quantum electrodynamics (QED) systems~\cite{PhysRevB.72.115303,PhysRevLett.98.103602,PhysRevA.80.053810,PhysRevB.93.235309,Baker2017,PhysRevLett.126.023602,PhysRevLett.119.053601,RevModPhys.91.025005,PhysRevLett.131.113601,PhysRevLett.133.033603,QIN20241}, modulating the boundary condition of a superconducting waveguide or resonator~\cite{Wilson2011,PhysRevLett.103.147003,PhysRevA.82.052509}, and using lasers to rapidly modulate the reflectivity of thin semiconductor films~\cite{PhysRevA.70.033811,Braggio2005}.
-In particular, two noteworthy experimental confirmations have been attained through the utilisation of a superconducting quantum interference device~\cite{RevModPhys.84.1,PhysRevLett.103.147003,PhysRevA.82.052509,Wilson2011,Dalvit2011,PhysRevA.87.043804} and Josephson metamaterials~\cite{Lhteenmki2013} to generate an effective motion, respectively.
-Notwithstanding these accomplishments, we remain eager to observe the DCE resulting from purely mechanical vibrations of mirrors.
-This is because the energy conversion of the mechanical motion to the electromagnetic field is a key feature of the DCE predicted in its original proposals~\cite{Moore1970,1976Fulling,Dodonov2010,RevModPhys.84.1}.
+These theoretical proposals have suggested that the mechanical motion can be replaced with an effective one~\cite{PhysRevLett.93.193601,SEGEV2007202,PhysRevLett.110.243601,Chen2024,PhysRevA.110.043711}, which may be provided by, for example, modulating the light-matter coupling strength in cavity quantum electrodynamics (QED) systems~\cite{PhysRevB.93.235309,Baker2017,PhysRevLett.126.023602,PhysRevLett.119.053601,RevModPhys.91.025005,PhysRevLett.131.113601,PhysRevLett.133.033603,QIN20241}, modulating the boundary condition of a superconducting waveguide or resonator~\cite{Wilson2011,PhysRevLett.103.147003,PhysRevA.82.052509}, and using lasers to rapidly modulate the reflectivity of thin semiconductor films~\cite{PhysRevA.70.033811,Braggio2005}.
+In particular, two noteworthy experimental confirmations have been attained through the utilization of a superconducting quantum interference device~\cite{RevModPhys.84.1,PhysRevLett.103.147003,PhysRevA.82.052509,Wilson2011,Dalvit2011,PhysRevA.87.043804} and Josephson metamaterials~\cite{Lhteenmki2013} to generate an effective motion, respectively.
 In Ref.~\cite{PhysRevX.8.011031}, \text{ Macrì} $et~al.$ have found that vacuum radiation can originate from the free evolution of a pure mechanical excited state, which provides a more fundamental explanation of the DCE.
 They have shown that a resonant production of photons out from the vacuum can be observed even when the mechanical frequency $\omega_{m}$ is lower than the cavity-mode frequency $\omega_{c}$ in the cavity-optomechanical system.
 This regime can mitigate the problem mentioned above (i.e. very fast oscillating mirror).